AY2324S2-CS2103T-T08-1/tp/docs/DeveloperGuide.md

 **Use Case: UC03 - Find Patient Information**

 - **Actor:** Healthcare Worker
-- **Description:** Healthcare worker searches for specific patient information in the ImmuniMate Address Book System.
+- **Description:** Healthcare worker searches for specific patient information in the IMS.
 - **Preconditions:** Healthcare worker has logged into the system.
 - **Guarantees:** Relevant patient information is displayed for the healthcare worker to view.
 - **Basic Flow:**